-Turn the tote on it’s side and drill one or two overflow-holes 4″ high on one wall.
+Turn the tote on it’s side and drill one or two overflow-holes on one wall, 4″ above the bottom of the container.
 Turn the tote upright again.
 Take 4 – 6 sturdy plastic yogurt containers and drill a few holes on the bottoms and sides to allow water to flow through them.
 Place in the base of the tote, leaving room in the middle for the 1 gallon plant pot.

 Step 3: Assemble Base